trickyearlobe/chef-idm/README.md

 * `allowed` is the AD group that allows membership of a specific org.
 * `ignore` stops the tool managing certain users in an org
 * `groups` is a mapping of Chef Groups and AD groups to be created/populated
 * `chef_default_user_password` is the Chef default local user password.
 It's only used when AD/LDAP is disabled.
+If not set, a randomised password will be used.

 ## Syncing with AD